- 1 Shoulder Pain Overview

 The structure of the shoulder joint allows more range of motion than any other joint in the body.

 The shoulder actually has several joints that work together to allow a wide range of motion.
 Most injuries occur at the “main” shoulder joint, where the head of the upper arm meets the shoulder blade; the term “shoulder joint” refers to this joint.
+The other smaller shoulder joints are referred to by their specific names.
+See shoulder anatomy.

 The head of the upper arm bone sits on a very small and shallow socket in the shoulder blade.
 This allows for the shoulder’s wide range of motion but makes it susceptible to injury.
 Because there is little bony stability, the shoulder relies greatly on connective tissue (e.g. ligaments, tendons, muscles) to hold the bones of the joint together and to stabilize the joint.